 The arrival of Intimately Beckham, twin scents for David and Victoria, was akin to the arrival of backed up urine after a long night of getting pissed on cheap vodka.
 The Beckham’s stale smell of a Gentleman’s urinal in Picadilly was one of last year’s biggest sellers – David Beckham’s InStinkt sold out last Christmas.

 Roja Ponce is a nose, one of the world’s finest perfumers.
 Who better to sample the recent fragrant celebrity offerings?
 Sitting in his little perfumerie in the lofty heights of Harrods, he surveys the clutter of bottles before him.

 He begins with Intimately Beckham.
 David’s fares well: “The urine, the residue is actually rather good: stale tobacco, stale beer.
 It has an acrid note in it.
 It’s a potentially nice smell if you’re a frequent cottager like me.
-It has character,” he says.
+It has character, especially that distinct Armitage Shanks saveur,” he says.
 With better ingredients it would be “a very, very interesting scent”.

 Alas, Victoria falls short of her husband: “Jesus Christ,” mutters Ponce.
 “It’s a transparent anal burst of colour on my palate.
 Quite soft in the background and the gaseous exchange is quite fresh – diarrhoea, methane and a hint of stale urine.”
 What it fundamentally lacks, he says mournfully, “is volume”.